David Booth Kansas Memorial Stadium: Construction and renovation

 The stadium was renovated in August 2017 with new seats, a new touchdown club behind the north end zone, and the outside walls with banners.
 The rim of the northern bowl also had a series of 5 flagpoles installed on both sides of the scoreboard, with one side set to feature American flags, and one side set to feature the state flag of Kansas.

 On August 15, 2023, University of Kansas athletics unveiled plans for a complete rebuild of the stadium that would begin immediately following the 2023 season.
 This renovation will improve restrooms and concessions, implementing a seating bowl design, improvements to the concourses, and club and loge seats.
 The construction began following the conclusion of the Jayhawks 2023 Season.
 For the construction, the stadium will undergo a near-total demolition with minimal original structures in the stadium remaining.
-Due to the extensive construction, Kansas did not play at the stadium for its 2024 season.
+Due to the extensive construction, Kansas did not play at the stadium for its 2024 season, playing two non-conference games at Sporting Park in Kansas City, Kansas and four conference games at Arrowhead Stadium, home of the Kansas City Chiefs.

 The renovation was planned in two phases.
 The first, set to be completed in time for the 2025 season, involves the demolition of the west stands and their replacement by new stands, plus a new conference center at the stadium's north end that can host events of up to 1,000 attendees.
 The second phase is the reconstruction of the east stands, combined with a mixed-use facility that will include a hotel, restaurants, and retail.
 KU initially placed the second phase on hold, acknowledging a lack of funds to proceed with that phase.
 However, according to a September 2024 report by the Lawrence Journal-World, developers told KU that no other construction on the stadium's east side was possible until stadium construction on that side was completed.
 The east side renovations would move the stands 80 to 100 feet west, allowing space for the project's other features.
 Another complication for the second phase involves parking—the east side houses the stadium's two largest parking lots.
 Plans call for the construction of a parking garage in that area.
 KU officials were also considering adding student housing to the complex.

+During renovations, the capacity was reduced to 32,000 for the 2026 season.
+Upon project completion in 2027, the capacity will be 43,000.